Bacterial turbulence drives interfacial waves and shape dynamics in phase-separated droplets: Results

-At a bacterial volume fraction $\varphi_\text{b} = 20\%$, dextran-rich droplets remain approximately spherical (\figref{fig:2}{a}, Fig.~S1a and Movie~S2).
-We image bacterial motion on the equatorial plane of the droplets. \figref{fig:2}{a}–\figref{fig:2}{b} and Movie~S3 show the emergence of collective bacterial flows within two representative droplets.
-From the measured velocity fields, we compute the velocity auto-correlation function and extract a characteristic correlation length $\ell_{v}$ (Fig.~S11a).
-The value of $\ell_{v}$ is on the order of tens of micrometers and grows sublinearly with droplet size $R$ (Fig.~S11b), consistent with recent experimental observations of confined bacterial turbulence~\cite{wei_scaling_2024,PerezEstay2025ScaleFree}.
+At low bacterial density ($\varphi_\text{b} = 21\pm4\%$), dextran-rich droplets remain approximately spherical (Fig. 2a, Supplementary Figure~3a and Supplementary Movie 2).
+We image bacterial motion on the equatorial plane of the droplets.
+As shown in Fig. 2a–Fig. 2b and Supplementary Movie 3, collective bacterial flows emerge inside two representative droplets.
+From the measured velocity fields, we compute the velocity auto-correlation function and extract a characteristic correlation length $\ell_\mathrm{v}$ (Supplementary Figure~17a).
+The value of $\ell_\mathrm{v}$ is on the order of tens of micrometers and grows sublinearly with droplet size $R$ (Supplementary Figure~17b), consistent with recent experimental observations of confined bacterial turbulence~\cite{wei_scaling_2024,PerezEstay2026ScaleFree}.